 Alternatively, if you don't have a connection with any of the other moms at the field trips and some of their personalities annoy you, being around them requires tolerance.
 Not all chaperones are rule-followers because the background checks don't check for certain personalities.
 They just provide information about recorded crimes or negative background records to the school with your social security number.
 So if you have any of those negative things in your record, then you don't pass the background check and can't volunteer to help the kids, especially if you're a registered sex offender!

 Ultimately, we're chaperoning to help the kids and when I'm being surrounded by a bigger group of kids, there is this extra pressure to strive to be cordial to everyone, not cause trouble, and lead by example.
 I’ll share something that happened in the past.
 A hard rule while you're on a school bus is: no eating or drinking on the bus.
 One mom decided to bring her Starbucks drink on the bus and it spilled all over the school bus floor.
 Not only that, I heard her cuss around the kids as a reaction from her accidental spill.
-I kept mum about it and pretended to not see it to not embarrass her or draw attention to her, and I definitely couldn't help her clean the mess because I had no napkins in hand.
+I kept mum about it and pretended to not see to avoid embarrassing her or draw attention to her, and I definitely couldn't help her clean the mess because I had no napkins in hand.

 Things I Would Bring as a Chaperone